 Cap Rate Summary

-- The capitalization rate can be used to determine the riskiness of an investment opportunity – a high capitalization rate implies lower risk while a low capitalization rate implies higher risk.
+The capitalization rate can be used to determine the riskiness of an investment opportunity – a high capitalization rate implies higher risk while a low capitalization rate implies lower risk.

 The capitalization rate should be used in conjunction with other metrics and investors should never base a purchase on the capitalization rate of a property alone.

 Thank you for reading CFI’s guide to Capitalization Rate.
 To keep advancing your career, the additional resources below will be useful: